 To learn more about these and other Christmas curiosities, continue reading our article on Italian Christmas traditions.

-Special Christmas traditions: the feast of St Nicholas
+Italian Christmas traditions: the feast of St Nicholas

 In Trentino Alto Adige and northern European countries, the evening of Christmas Eve is the time when gifts are exchanged, and for children, Christkind arrives.
-In most Christmas traditions, it’s the Christ Child or Father Christmas who brings the gifts to the children on Christmas Eve.
+In most Christmas traditions, it’s indeed the Christ Child or Father Christmas who brings the gifts to the children on Christmas Eve.

 Ancient Christmas traditions: the nativity scene